 ABOUT GREG BRUCE

-Greg has composed for solo saxophone, done extensive horn-section arranging, and composed for chamber ensembles using graphic scores.
-His is a winner of the 2016 NL Arts and Letters Awards, and his music can be heard on radio across Canada, as well as TV specials.
+Greg has also composed for solo saxophone, done extensive horn-section arranging, and composed for chamber ensembles using graphic scores.
+His is a winner of multiple NL Arts and Letters Awards, and his music can be heard on radio across Canada, as well as independent film.
 In 2017, Greg was commissioned by the Newfoundland Symphony Youth Orchestra to write Spear and Sand, which was premiered by the NSYO in April 2018.

 As an educator, Greg has been teaching for over 15 years.
-He has worked as an instructor at Memorial University and regularly teaches privately.
-He has adjudicated festivals and competitions, and has led countless masterclasses and workshops on topics ranging from saxophone technique, to improvisation, to building an electroacoustic practice.
+He has worked as an instructor at Memorial University and has maintained a private studio throughout his career.
+He has adjudicated festivals and competitions, and has led countless masterclasses and workshops on topics such as saxophone technique, improvisation, and building an electroacoustic practice